 - In your finished living areas, look for discolored areas around the ceilings and wall surfaces that alert you that water gets in through wind-damaged locations around the roofing.

-Asphalt Shingles Designed for Wind Resistance May Help Lessen Your Probability of Roofing Damage
+Asphalt Shingles Intended for Resistance To The Wind May Help Lessen Your Probability of Roofing Damage

 The key types of tests of how a shingle performs when in contact with wind are standardized to help consumers choose a shingle that offers the best defense degree about their home.
 Wind resistance is classified according to one or both specifications published by ASTM International: